paigeweber13/fine-hardware-visualization/README.md

 Stuff from last week:
  - Switched intrinsics to operator= (see [memory section](#memory)), compared compiler-produced assembly

+Questions:
+ - how do we know port usage numbers make sense?

 ### Learning likwid
  - pinning threads is NOT optional.
 If you don't use cli, you need to do it